the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 };
 ~~~~~~~

-Next, give the user feedback in case something went wrong with another conditional rendering.
+Next, give the user feedback in case something goes wrong with another conditional rendering.
 This time, it's either rendering something or nothing.
 So instead of having a ternary operator where one side returns `null`, use the logical `&&` operator as shorthand:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~